softwareInkhub/ProjectMasterPro/README.md

 | `/api/devices/:id/unassign`      | POST   | Unassign device from user   | -                             | `{ success: true }`        |

 ## UI Components

+### Component Interaction and Data Flow

+The UI components interact with the data model through a consistent pattern:

+#### Data Loading Flow
+1. **API Request** → User visits a page, triggering API requests via React Query
+2. **Server Processing** → Express backend processes the request, accessing the database via Drizzle ORM
+3. **Data Validation** → Both request and response data are validated using Zod schemas
+4. **Component Rendering** → React components receive and display the validated data
+5. **State Updates** → UI state is managed through React Query cache and local state hooks

+#### Form Submission Flow
+1. **Form Validation** → Client-side validation using Zod schemas
+2. **API Mutation** → Data submitted via React Query mutations
+3. **Server Validation** → Additional validation on the server side
+4. **Database Operation** → Data stored in PostgreSQL via Drizzle ORM
+5. **UI Feedback** → Success/error messages displayed to user
+6. **Cache Invalidation** → Related data queries invalidated to refresh views

+#### Cross-Component Communication
+- **Project → Epic**: When viewing a project, Epics are loaded and displayed as child elements
+- **Epic → Story**: When viewing an Epic, Stories are loaded and displayed as child elements
+- **Story → Task**: When viewing a Story, Tasks are loaded and displayed as child elements
+- **Sidebar Navigation**: Provides quick access to all levels of the hierarchy
+- **Breadcrumb Navigation**: Shows the current position in the hierarchy and allows navigation upward

 ### Dashboard